Frank M. Hull: Federal judicial service

 Hull was nominated by Bill Clinton on February 9, 1994, to a seat on the United States District Court for the Northern District of Georgia vacated by Marvin Herman Shoob.
 She was confirmed by the Senate on May 6, 1994, and received commission on May 9, 1994.
-Her service terminated on October 2, 1997, due to elevation to the Eleventh Circuit.
+Her service terminated on October 2, 1997, due to her elevation to the court of appeals.

 She was nominated by President Bill Clinton on June 18, 1997, for the United States Court of Appeals for the Eleventh Circuit to a seat vacated by Phyllis A. Kravitch, who assumed senior status.
 She was confirmed by the United States Senate by a 96–0 vote on September 4, 1997.
 She received her commission on September 18, 1997.
 She assumed senior status on December 31, 2017.